pojntfx/go-app-grpc-chat-backend/README.md

 ## Overview

 `go-app-grpc-chat-backend` is a short example showing the use of the [go-app](https://github.com/maxence-charriere/go-app) package and [gRPC](https://grpc.io/).
-This is the backend, which echoes messages back to the frontend and add's the server's timestamp to them.
+This server uses gRPC bi-directional streaming to publish/subscribe chat messages to all clients.

 ## Installation